 By providing virtual accounts domiciled in countries like the United Kingdom and the United States, its users can receive payments like locals, regardless of location.
-Users can also create a virtual dollar Mastercard that allows them to make purchases of up to $25,000 monthly.
+Users can also create a virtual dollar card that allows them to make purchases of up to $25,000 monthly.
 Getting the card is free, but users must be verified.

 As the Central Bank of Nigeria (CBN) has placed limits on how much Nigerians can transact, many have turned to cryptocurrencies to enable them to bypass these restrictions.
 Crypto startup, Bitmama built Changera in 2021 for this purpose.

 Providing a virtual dollar card, Changera users can make online payments with the card.
 Other features include money transfers, currency conversion, and a virtual bank account.
 Unlike the other options on this list, Changera operates a freemium model for its cards.
 Users can choose a free plan, a freelancer plan for $50 annually, and a premium plan for $100 annually.
-Users on the free plan can create virtual cards but creating USD, GBP, CAD, or EUR virtual accounts are only available for users on the freelancer or premium plan.
+Users on the free plan can create virtual cards but creating USD, GBP, CAD, or EUR virtual accounts is only available for users on the freelancer or premium plan.

 Chipper Cash is one of the few African unicorns and was founded in 2014 by Ham Serunjogi and Maijid Moujaled.